Zoopharmacognosy: Mammals

 Great apes often consume plants that have no nutritional values but which have beneficial effects on gut acidity or combat intestinal parasitic infection.

 Chimpanzees sometimes select bitter leaves for chewing.
 Parasite infection drops noticeably after chimpanzees chew leaves of pith (Vernonia amygdalina), which contain sesquiterpene lactones and steroid glucosides that are particularly effective against schistosoma, plasmodium and Leishmania.
 Specifically, these compounds can induce paralysis within the parasites and impair its ability to absorb nutrients, move, and reproduce.
-Chimpanzees don't consume bitter on a regular basis, but when they do, it is often in small amounts by individuals that appear ill.
+Chimpanzees do not consume bitter on a regular basis, but when they do, it is often in small amounts by individuals that appear ill.
 Jane Goodall witnessed chimpanzees eating particular bushes, apparently to make themselves vomit.

 Chimpanzees, bonobos, and gorillas eat the fruits of Aframomum angustifolium.
 Laboratory assays of homogenized fruit and seed extracts show significant anti-microbial activity.

 Illustrating the medicinal knowledge of some species, apes have been observed selecting a particular part of a medicinal plant by taking off leaves and breaking the stem to suck out the juice.

 Anubis baboons (Papio anubis) and hamadryas baboons (Papio hamadryas) in Ethiopia use fruits and leaves of Balanites aegyptiaca to control schistosomiasis.
 Its fruits contain diosgenin, a hormone precursor that presumably hinders the development of schistosomes.

 African elephants (Loxodonta africana) apparently self-medicate to induce labour by chewing on the leaves of a particular tree from the family Boraginaceae; Kenyan women brew a tea from this tree for the same purpose.

-White-nosed coatis (Nasua narica) in Panama take the menthol-scented resin from freshly scraped bark of Trattinnickia aspera (Burseraceae) and vigorously rub it into their own fur or that of other coatis, possibly to kill ectoparasites such as fleas, ticks, and lice, as well as biting insects such as mosquitoes; the resin contains triterpenes α - and β-amyrin, the eudesmane derivative β-selinene, and the sesquiterpene lactone 8β-hydroxyasterolide.
+White-nosed coatis (Nasua narica) in Panama take the menthol-scented resin from freshly scraped bark of Trattinnickia aspera (Burseraceae) and vigorously rub it into their own fur or that of other coatis, possibly to kill ectoparasites such as fleas, ticks, and lice, as well as biting insects such as mosquitoes; the resin contains triterpenes α- and β-amyrin, the eudesmane derivative β-selinene, and the sesquiterpene lactone 8β-hydroxyasterolide.

-Domestic cats and dogs often select and ingest plant material, apparently to induce vomiting.
+Domestic cats and dogs often select and ingest plant material either to induce vomiting or for anti-parasitic purposes.

 Indian wild boars selectively dig up and eat the roots of pigweed which humans use as an anthelmintic.
 Mexican folklore indicates that pigs eat pomegranate roots because they contain an alkaloid that is toxic to tapeworms.